robcost/sagemaker-jetson-nano-workflow/README.md

 - [Waveshare AC8265 Wireless NIC Module for Jetson Nano Supports 2.4GHz / 5GHz Dual Band WiFi and Bluetooth 4.2](https://www.amazon.com.au/gp/product/B07SGDRG34/ref=ppx_yo_dt_b_asin_title_o08_s00?ie=UTF8&psc=1)
 - [Waveshare Metal Case Type B for Jetson Nano Developer Kit with Camera Holder, Reset and Power Buttons](https://www.amazon.com.au/gp/product/B07VTNSS4S/)

 ---
+## Workflow Overview

+Once you have your Jetson Nano and an AWS account ready to go we'll work our way through the following:

+- Setting up the Jetson Nano, including:
+-- Booting from the USB drive instead of the MicroSD card -- Setting up swap space to give the Jetson more working memory to work with -- Cloning this repo to run setup scripts from

+- Setting up Amazon SageMaker to:
+-- Perform annotation of your images using SageMaker Ground Truth -- Cloning this repo to run Notebooks
+-- Perform image annotation cleanup tasks
+-- Train custom models in MXNet, TensorFlow, and PyTorch

+- Setup AWS IoT Greengrass to deploy the custom ML models for inference on the Jetson Nano

+---